Benjamin F. Grewe

 - Built a highly diverse research group of 15–19 people.

-- Published >40 papers in systems and computational neuroscience and bio-inspired machine learning.
+- Published over 40 papers in systems and computational neuroscience and bio-inspired machine learning.

-- Started a new, interdisciplinary lecture (MSc level).
-Title: “Learning in Biological and Artificial Neuronal Networks.”
+- Started a new interdisciplinary MSc-level lecture titled “Learning in Biological and Artificial Neuronal Networks.”

 Post-Doctoral Researcher in the Lab of Prof. Mark Schnitzer